-Fulbright Awards offered through the Fulbright U.S. Student Program provide approximately 1,300 grants annually for individually-designed study/research projects or English Teaching Assistantships.
-The Fulbright Award is an internationally known distinction that will open unparalleled opportunities for a year-long experience that changes participants’ lives.
+The Fulbright Award is an internationally known distinction that will provide an opportunity for a year-long experience that changes participants’ lives.

 Who Can Apply?

 Applicants must be U.S. citizens and have a bachelor’s degree or equivalent by the start date of the award.
-Thus, applications are submitted in the early fall of senior year for awards starting the following August.
-You need not be a current Bradley student – alumni are also eligible to apply with Bradley support!
+Current undergraduate students can submit an application in the early fall of senior year for awards starting the following August.
+And alumni are also eligible to apply with Bradley support!

 Applicants are outstanding students with strong academic preparation who are motivated to study or teach in a specific country.

 The English Teaching Assistant (ETA) Fulbright places recent college graduates and young professionals as English teaching assistants in primary schools, secondary schools or universities overseas.
 These assistants improve international students’ English-language abilities and knowledge about the U.S. while increasing their own language skills and understanding of the host country.
-Applicants for the ETA are not required to have a teacher education degree or formal teacher training; graduates in nearly any major are eligible to apply.
+Applicants for the ETA are not required to have a teacher education degree or formal teacher training.
+Graduates in any major are eligible to apply.

 Fulbright Awards in the Arts fund practical training in the creative and performing arts.